masa-snyk/broker_gitlab_local/README.md

 ***Note***: **For some reason, officail GitLab image (`gitlab/gitlab-ee:latest`) didn't work with my M1 Mac, so I used GitLab image built for M1 specifically (`yrzr/gitlab-ce-arm64v8`).**

+***Note***: If you use MacOS Montrey, Airplay uses port 5000 which is default port for GitLab Container Registry...
+So need to portforward to something like 5555...

 Run following or execute `1.create_containers.sh`.

 ```bash